 Is insurance compulsory for personal trainers in Australia?

-Business insurance is not legally compulsory for personal trainers in Australia.
-However, most gyms, studios, and venue operators require personal trainers working on their premises to hold current public liability insurance (typically $1M - $2M minimum).
-REPs Australian registration also typically requires evidence of insurance.
+There is no law that compels personal trainers to hold business insurance.
+However, most gyms, studios, and venue operators require trainers working on their premises to hold current public liability insurance - typically $10M to $20M.
+AUSactive registration also typically requires evidence of insurance.
 In practice, it is very difficult to operate professionally without at least public liability and professional indemnity cover.

 How much does insurance cost for a personal trainer?

-For a sole-trader personal trainer, basic public liability and professional indemnity cover typically costs $500 - $1,500 per year.
-A comprehensive package for a small gym including public liability ($5M), professional indemnity, material damage, business interruption, and employer's liability may cost $3,000 - $10,000+ per year.
-Premiums vary based on revenue, client numbers, services offered, and claims history.
+A sole-trader personal trainer can typically secure public liability and PI cover for $500 to $1,500 per year.
+A comprehensive package for a small gym with $10M public liability, PI, material damage, business interruption, and workers compensation may cost $4,000 to $12,000 or more per year.
+Premiums vary with revenue, client numbers, services offered, and claims history.

 Does the gym's insurance cover me as a personal trainer?

-If you are an employee of the gym, the gym's insurance may cover your activities while working within the scope of your employment.
-However, if you are an independent contractor (which most personal trainers are), you typically need your own insurance.
-The gym's policy may not cover your individual professional decisions or activities outside the gym.
-Always confirm your coverage status with both the gym and your insurer.
+If you are a direct employee of the gym, the gym's policy may cover your activities within the scope of your employment.
+However, most personal trainers operate as independent contractors, which means you typically need your own insurance.
+The gym's policy may not cover your individual programming decisions or activities outside the gym.
+Always confirm your status with both the gym and your insurer.

 Am I covered for outdoor and mobile training?

-This depends on your policy.
-Many fitness insurance policies cover training at various locations - parks, beaches, client homes, and corporate offices.
-However, some policies may be limited to specific premises.
-If you offer mobile or outdoor training, confirm with your insurer that all your training locations are covered, and check whether there are any venue-specific exclusions.
+Coverage depends on your policy.
+Many fitness insurance products cover training at parks, beaches, client homes, and corporate offices.
+Some may be limited to specific premises.
+If you offer mobile or outdoor training, confirm with your insurer that all training locations are within scope and check for venue-specific exclusions.

 Do I need insurance for online personal training?

-Yes, professional indemnity insurance is still important for online personal trainers.
-If you provide exercise programming, nutritional guidance, or training plans remotely, you could still face claims from clients who are injured following your advice.
+Yes.
+Professional indemnity insurance remains important for online trainers.
+If you deliver exercise programming, nutritional guidance, or training plans remotely, you could face claims from clients injured following your advice.
 Cyber liability cover may also be relevant if you handle client data online.

 Does workers compensation replace the need for business insurance?

-No. workers compensation covers personal injury costs (medical treatment, rehabilitation, lost earnings) for anyone injured in Australia, including your clients.
-However, ACC does not cover property damage, professional negligence claims, equipment theft, business interruption, fines from WorkSafe investigations, or legal defence costs.
-Business insurance covers the risks that workers compensation does not.
+No. Workers compensation is mandatory if you employ staff and covers work-related injuries for employees.
+It does not cover client injuries, property damage, professional negligence claims, equipment theft, business interruption, WHS fines, or legal defence costs.
+Business insurance addresses the distinct risks that workers compensation does not.

 Are group fitness classes riskier to insure than one-on-one training?

 Generally yes.
-Group fitness classes involve more participants per session, making it harder to monitor individual form and technique.
-Higher-intensity group formats like CrossFit, boot camps, and HIIT classes typically attract higher premiums than one-on-one personal training or low-impact group classes like yoga.
+Group classes involve more participants per session, making it harder to supervise individual form and technique.
+Higher-intensity formats such as CrossFit, boot camps, and HIIT classes typically attract higher premiums than one-on-one training or low-impact group classes like yoga.

-Some insurers may offer cover to unqualified fitness operators, but your options may be more limited and premiums higher.
-Most reputable providers require evidence of recognised fitness qualifications.
-Obtaining a nationally recognised qualification and registering with REPs Australian improves your insurance options and demonstrates professional competence.
+Some insurers may offer cover to unqualified operators, but options tend to be limited and premiums higher.
+Most reputable providers require evidence of recognised fitness qualifications (Certificate III or IV in Fitness).
+Obtaining a nationally recognised qualification and registering with AUSactive broadens your insurance options and demonstrates professional competence.

-Disclaimer: The information on this page is for informational purposes only and does not constitute financial, insurance, or legal advice.
-All pricing shown is indicative and based on publicly available data as of early 2026.
-Actual premiums will vary based on your business type, revenue, client numbers, staff, claims history, and chosen cover levels.
-These figures are not quotes - always obtain a personalised quote directly from the provider.
-Compare.com.au may earn referral fees from some providers featured on this page.
-This does not affect the completeness or order of our comparisons.
-For personalised financial guidance, consider consulting a licensed financial adviser.
+Disclaimer: The information on this page is general in nature and does not constitute financial, insurance, or legal advice.
+All pricing is indicative and based on publicly available data as of early 2026.
+Actual premiums depend on business type, revenue, client numbers, staff, claims history, and chosen cover levels.
+Figures shown are not quotes - always obtain a personalised quote directly from the provider.
+InsuranceCompared.com.au may receive referral fees from providers featured on this page, which does not influence the order or completeness of our comparisons.
+For personal financial guidance, consider consulting a licensed financial adviser.

 Ready to Compare Business Insurance for Personal Trainers?